-ARTICLE 15: GUARDS
+ARTICLE 15: GUARDS (Updated)

-B15.1 Powertrain Guards NEW
+B15.1 Powertrain Guards

-All rotating parts such as belts, chains, Primary/Drive CVT, and sprockets that rotate at the rate of the drive axle(s) or faster, must be shielded to prevent injury to the driver or bystanders should the component fly apart due to centrifugal force.
+All rotating parts such as chains, sprockets, primary CVT pulleys, and belts that rotate at the rate of the drive axle(s) or faster, must be shielded to prevent injury to the driver or bystanders should the component fly apart due to centrifugal force.
 These guards/shields must extend around the periphery of the rotating components and must be wider than the rotating part they are protecting.
-They must be mounted with sound engineering practice, in order to resist vibration.
-Required Materials:
+NOTE: This rules includes the entire periphery of the primary CVT pulley, not just the belt width.